 - Chronic PCL looseness that causes symptoms, especially in athletes

 If a piece of bone is torn off, a surgeon may fasten the bone back into place using a screw.

 When you need PCL surgery, your doctor won’t stitch up your torn PCL.
 This doesn’t heal well, and it may tear again.
 Instead, your doctor will remove the old, torn ligament and replace it with new tissue.

 - Piece of tendon moved from somewhere else in the body, such as the back of the thigh or heel

-The operation is sometimes done as an "open" surgery.
+If your injury is severe, your doctor may recommend open surgery.
 This requires a large incision in the knee.

-After surgery, the length of time needed for rehabilitation can range from 26 to 52 weeeks.
+After surgery, the length of time needed for rehabilitation can range from 26 to 52 weeks.